 - ABSORBENT composition allows it to soak up messes and odors, leaving a cleaner habitat for your pet

 In terms of hides you’re going to want to install at least one (ideally two) vertical pieces of cork bark, leaning up against the back wall of the cage.
 This bark is lightweight and environmentally-friendly.

 - Safe for all reptiles, amphibians, and arachnids (i.e. tarantulas).

 - Can be easily cut to any desired length or shape

 By placing a number of such items into the cage your spider will be able to pick and choose, selecting the one that is best for them.

 While these are the essentials, feel free to go a little wild.
 These are awesome-looking spiders from tropical Caribbean jungles so if you want to you can really go to town and create a mini rainforest in your home.
 Adding artificial plants and moss, for example, can create an awesome-looking habitat to really show off your stunning new spider!

-Like many tropical arboreal tarantulas Avicularia versicolor are reasonably fast-growing tarantulas.
+Like many tropical arboreal tarantulas Caribena versicolor are reasonably fast-growing tarantulas.

 This impacts their diet, meaning they’ll often eat much more frequently than slower-growing species like Brachypelma spp.